 You can also make onion rings from scratch for a crunchy twist.

 These roasted mushrooms are one of the most straightforward sides you can whip up for your surf and turf.

-You only need 5 simple ingredients and 5 minutes to prep the mushrooms, then the oven does the rest of the work.
+You only need 5 simple ingredients and 5 minutes to prep the mushrooms, then the oven does the rest.

 Pro tip: don’t be tempted to open the oven door too often, by keeping it closed you’ll get a much better color on the mushrooms.

 Why we love this recipe: your kitchen smell amazing.